JanakPatel18/Bitcoin-Predictive-Analysis-and-Visualization/README.md

 ## Description of the source of data

-## Questions we to answer with the data
+## Questions we would like to answer with the data